-The delivery of the new electric trains has been delayed to allow Bombardier Transportation to carry out further software development.
-The trains are now being tested and eight of the new trains will be introduced on the Gospel Oak to Barking line soon.
+The delivery of the trains has been delayed to allow Bombardier Transportation to carry out further software development.
+See our Gospel Oak to Barking page for more details.

 Over £200 million will be spent on 31 brand new London Overground trains for services to Chingford, Cheshunt and Enfield Town (as well as Romford to Upminster).
 The new trains will feature walk-through carriages, air-conditioning, live network information and improved accessibility.

 We expect the trains to be in service during 2019.
 Until then we are investing over £2 million to pay for modifications to existing trains inherited from Abellio to ensure they meet our expected standards.

 At the end of 2017 the Night Overground was launched, giving customers more ways to get home round the clock on Friday and Saturday nights.
 The route runs from Highbury & Islington to New Cross Gate, calling at all stations.
 See the London Overground Night Service page for more information.

 As well as London Overground improvements across the whole network, we are also improving your local stations and the service you receive.

 London Overground staff are now equipped with devices to help customers with live information on route disruption, departure times and station facilities.

 We are working closely with Haringey Council as they regenerate the North Tottenham area.
 As part of these plans we are improving White Hart Lane station.
 This will include: